mozzarellaV8/federal-firearms-licenses/01-milestone-report.md

 While Texas has many more _total_ FFLs than Wyoming or Montana, when adjusted per capita the FFL-to-resident ratio appears average.

-_**Adjusting for 10,000 residents**_:
 There's just over 10 Federal Firearms Licenses for every 10,000 residents of Wyoming and Montana, compared to less than 2.5 for Texas.
-Further, there is less than 1 Federal Firearms License per 10,000 for New York and California - the most populous states in the US.
+There's _less than one_ Federal Firearms License for every 10,000 for New Yorkers or Californians - two of the most populous states in the US.

+Per 100,000 adjusted - there is one Federal Firearms License for every 1,000 residents of Wyoming or Montana.
+1:1000.

 ![ffl-eda](presentation/vis/ffl-eda-scatterplot-01-V2.jpg)